A Manila Resort Is On Lockdown After Gunshots And Explosions Were Reported

 Witnesses on social media reported shots fired at Resorts World Manila, a complex that houses a mall, casino, and hotel around midnight local time.

 CNN Philippines reported that police, fire trucks, and SWAT teams are on the scene.
-Police are cordoning off the nearby Ninoy Aquino International Airport, per the Associated Press.
+Police also cordoned off the nearby Ninoy Aquino International Airport, according to the Associated Press.

+"We are searching the area as much as we can, to make sure it is clear.
+I can confirm that shots were fired," Resorts World official Stephen James Riley, told Reuters.

 Eyewitnesses told police they saw at least one masked man dressed in black firing a gun on the resort's second floor, ABS-CBN News reported.